 It's heartbreaking to have your flower bulbs carted off and become dinner for some pesky critter.
 Here are 5 ways to keep your bulbs safe from chipmunks and squirrels, so you can enjoy a rainbow of colorful flowers next spring.

-Planting your bulbs with smelly an organic fertilizer such as bone meal or fish emulsion may attract skunks, dogs, and cats as well as chipmunks and squirrels.
+Planting your bulbs with smelly a organic fertilizer such as bone meal or fish emulsion may attract skunks, dogs and cats as well as chipmunks and squirrels.
 Bulbs already contain everything they need to flower, so skip the fertilizer and avoid attracting attention to your newly planted bulbs.

 Another way to cover your tracks is to plant your bulbs into a low groundcover such as vinca, pachysandra, ajuga or lamium.
 Squirrels and chipmunks are unlikely to notice the newly planted bulbs, and they may also be less inclined to dig through foliage and roots.